“THE LEGAL CORNER”

-In this article, the term “nontraditional family” encompasses the following family groups: (1) unmarried adults who are opposite sex partners, (2) unmarried adults who are same sex partners, and (3) single parents and adults with children, whether minor or adult children.
-To a great extent, each of these types of “nontraditional families” share similar characteristics for income and transfer tax issues.
-In addition to the similarities, there are issues which are unique to same sex couples.
+In this article, the term “nontraditional family” encompasses the following family groups: (1) unmarried adults who are opposite-sex partners, (2) unmarried adults who are same-sex partners, and (3) single parents and adults with children, whether minor or adult children.
+To a great extent, each of these types of “non-traditional families” shares similar characteristics for income and transfer tax issues.
+In addition to the similarities, there are issues which are unique to same-sex couples.
 I will attempt to highlight some of these areas this week.

 Much of an individual’s tax status and estate planning depends on whether or not that individual is considered married.
 Three different circumstances come to mind with the term “spouse.”

 Texas, as well as several other states, recognizes Common Law Marriage.
 This is a form of informal marriage that could result in two individuals who share the same household being considered spouses.
 In Texas, the burden is on the party claiming that a valid common law marriage exists to provide evidence which establishes three elements: (1) an agreement to be married; (2) cohabitation in Texas; and (3) holding out to others that the parties are married.